 The Hidden Property Sector

-There has been a part of the property market that has been steadily gaining strength and which remains hidden to many – and that is the off-market sector.
+There has been a part of the property market that has been steadily gaining strength which I refer to as ‘the hidden property sector’.
+This hidden sector is the off-market sector, and remains hidden to many.

 To the uninitiated, these are properties that are not available in the public domain.
 They are not listed on any of your favourite property portals and are on a confidential need to know basis only.
 Gaining access to these properties can be via the estate agents, whereby they are instructed on a low-key basis or directly to the vendors themselves.